AvalZ/WAF-A-MoLE/README.md

 ### Evading example models

-These models are located in [wafamole/models/custom/example_models](https://github.com/AvalZ/waf-a-mole/tree/master/wafamole/models/custom/example_models).
+We provide some pre-trained model you can have fun with, located in [wafamole/models/custom/example_models](https://github.com/AvalZ/waf-a-mole/tree/master/wafamole/models/custom/example_models).

-Available example models
+The classifiers we used are listed in the table below.

 | Classifier name| Algorithm
 | --- | --- |